 Factors to consider when choosing between quality audits

 So how do you know which of these two quality audits best meets your needs?

-You’ll receive the comprehensive report within three to five working days, as the more detailed report takes longer to compile.
+The extensive factory audit costs the same as two man-days in your service location due to its more detailed scope.
+You’ll receive the extensive factory audit report within three to five working days, as the more detailed report takes longer to compile.
 But remember that the comprehensive supplier audit provides more information.
 So spending just a little more time and money is almost always worth it if you value the more complete audit.

 Aside from your cost and time allowance, here are four more factors you’ll want to consider when choosing between quality audits.